Composing Neural Learning and Symbolic Reasoning with an Application to Visual Discrimination: Synthesis of First-Order Logic Discriminators

-We now describe how we extract first-order models from images (we construct one FO model for each image).

-First, we fix two foreground sorts, one for objects $O$ and one for class labels $L$.
-We fix a single background universe of natural numbers $\mathbb{N}$ and have the standard relations for this sort ($\leq, <, +, *$, etc.).

-For a given image $I$, we feed it to the pretrained neural network and do the following:
+We use the standard notions of models and semantics for first-order logic (see a standard logic textbook~\cite{Enderton}).

---- We extract the set of objects and set that to be the universe of the object sort.
-In systems such as {\sc Yolo}, these correspond to bounding boxes that have at least one label prediction that is beyond a chosen threshold.
+Given a set of images $X$ for a VDP puzzle, we build a first-order model for each image $I\in X$ by feeding $I$ to the pretrained neural network.
+The model's universe corresponds to the set of objects detected by the network. \ijcaicut{In systems such as {\sc Yolo}, these correspond to bounding boxes which have at least one label prediction that is beyond a chosen threshold.} We model the class labels identified by the network as unary predicates $\mathcal{L}$ (e.g. $cat(x)$ or $person(x)$), and the identified relationships between objects as relations $\mathcal{R}$.
+The resulting \emph{First-Order Scene Models} are used by the symbolic synthesizer.

---- We relate each object to the (possibly multiple) labels for it that the network indentifies, by modeling it as a binary relation $\textit{labelOf}$ between the object sort and the label sort.
-We also provision a relation $same(\cdot, \cdot)$ that captures whether two objects have a common label.

---- We extract as much object relationships as the model can give us, and model them as relations over the objects.

---- We also allow a set of \emph{auxiliary relation definitions} that define semantics of relations based on the output of the network.
-For example, we can define the following binary relations that can be computed from the position and dimensions of the bounding boxes of two images: $\textit{left}(\cdot, \cdot)$, $\textit{right}(\cdot, \cdot)$, $\textit{above}(\cdot, \cdot)$, and $\textit{below}(\cdot, \cdot)$.
-These are defined using a suitable calculation; note that these talk about relationships between the 2D embedding of the bounding boxes, and may not corresponding to actual object relationships in the 3D scene.
-However, in certain instances such as puzzles, these can serve as \emph{proxy} for such object relationships.
-Another auxiliary relation we use is a relation $\textit{count}$ that relates every label (in the label sort) to a natural number (a background sort), by computing the \emph{number} of objects of that label that exist in the image (e.g., $\textit{count}(cow,5)$ to model the fact that the network has identified five cows in the image).